Current Infrastructure Projects:

 A background article from the ME Association can be read, here.

-When it became clear that these important commentaries would be published behind a paywall, the ME Association quickly wrote to the Journal explaining the importance of open-access and were very pleased when the Journal agreed to make them open access increasing audience reach.
+The ME Association wrote to the Journal explaining the importance of open-access and were very pleased when it was agreed to make them open access increasing audience reach.

 ‘Patient Evidence’ Research